Miniature Africa (from wetlands and falls, to open forest and savannah)

 This a relict population of this critically endangered subspecies of giraffe that needs close monitoring to ensure its survival.

-The vision for the Reserve is to upgrade the protection status to a National Park, to restore and protect the wildlife populations and their habitat together with the communities who are depending on them.
+The vision for the park is to restore and protect wildlife and their habitat along with the development of the local communities depending on them.

 - Regular aerial surveillance with Wings for Conservation Foundation